Course Withdrawal Form

 - SIGNATURES REQUIRED: Student, Advisor, Instructor(s) of course(s) being dropped.

 - OTHER POSSIBLE SIGNATURES REQUIRED (see note below for explanation): Athletics Department Representative.

 NOTE: If the student is an athlete, a representative from the Athletics Department must also sign the form.

 IMPORTANT NOTE: Student-Athletes who drop below full-time risk losing eligibility to compete, practice, or participate in any athletic-related activities.
 For ANY student, dropping below full-time status could impact financial aid, scholarships, and/or insurance coverage.

 IMPORTANT NOTE REGARDING THE DROP/ADD PROCESS: Students can add/drop courses via the Web through the last day to add or drop--without financial penalty--for that semester.
-After that deadline, they will be required to complete a Drop/Add Form (formerly called the Schedule Change Form) and bring the completed and signed form to Student Records for processing.
-Pay close attention to deadlines as noted in the academic calendar--available in the print/PDF version of the catalog and as posted on the online academic calendar.
+After that deadline, they will be required to complete a Course Withdrawal Form and bring the completed and signed form to Student Records for processing.
+Pay close attention to deadlines as noted in the academic calendar--available in the print/PDF version of the catalog and as posted on the online Academic Calendar.